PythWare/Gokonworks/README.md

 # Modding Workflow

 For modders that wish to mod the game, you must run the unpack.
 Whenever you mod the unpacked files and want to apply them to the game, you need to package them with the Mod Creator.
-It's an easy process, just store the modded files in a folder hierarchy that matches the unpacked files (i.e., suppose you modded maplist.bin, the folder hierarchy for packaging the mod would be Unpacked_Files\lang_common\map\maplist.bin)
+It's an easy process, just store the modded files in a folder hierarchy that matches the unpacked files (i.e., suppose you modded maplist.bin, the folder hierarchy for packaging the mod would be Unpacked_Files\lang_common\map\maplist.bin).
+Use append mode if your modded files are larger than the original files, use Overwrite mode (done by clicking the Append button toggle) if your mod doesn't change the file size of any original files.

+However, the game by default has a size limit for volume.dat.
+Volume.dat can only grow to the maximum value a signed int32 has (which is 2,147,483,647), so if your mod requires appending make sure it doesn't exceed 360 MB of data being appended (360 MB is the remaining space vanilla volume.dat has).
+At a later date i'll make Gokonworks write an executable patch that removes the game's default limit for volume.dat but until then, keep appended mods belong 360 MB in size.
+If your mod is primarily just changing values and not increasing file sizes, just use overwrite mode.

 For gamers who don't want to mod but instead download/apply mods, you only need to unpack the game to create the akiba_taildata.json file.
 Then place the downloaded .at mods in the Mods folder which is created when you open the Mod Manager within Gokonworks